 When the month of March rolls around, I always think about spring cleaning my kitchen.
 But in reality, my spring cleaning style is more about shopping my fridge and pantry each week and cooking healthy meals with ingredients that I already have on hand and need to use up.
 The benefit of that spring-clean strategy is a tidier kitchen but also less food waste, since ingredients that might be languishing in the back of my pantry or on their last legs in the veggie crisper get consumed.

 I challenged myself to create a recipe with at least 3 ingredients already in my refrigerator/pantry, and I did just that with these Corny Salmon Cakes.

 To brighten the flavor of these easy-does-it salmon cakes, I added was the following:

 The zest of half a Lemon

-A tablespoon of mustard dill sauce vs. Dijon mustard
+A tablespoon of mustard dill sauce (use Dijon if you can’t find that exact product at the market)

 A tablespoon of chopped fresh chives

 - Fiber: 1g,